Template Gate · xAI-style terminal privacy lab

 XMR restore height, without the seed panic.

-A local-only Monero wallet restore height estimator for people who know the approximate date their wallet first received XMR — and want a calmer, faster rescan plan.
+A local-only Monero restore height calculator for people who know the approximate date their wallet first received XMR — and want a calmer, faster rescan plan.

 local consoleno seed input